PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

 Each PPE check had its own model:
 - **Gloves:** one neural network
 - **Helmet:** another neural network
-- **Goggles:** third neural network
+- **Boots:** third neural network
+- **IFR Suit:** fourth neural network

-Three separate backbones extracting features from identical pixels, burning three times the compute for no good reason.
+Four separate backbones extracting features from identical pixels, burning four times the compute for no good reason.
 You could share a single backbone and branch into separate classification heads, cutting redundant computation significantly.

 The models themselves were NVIDIA's TAO pretrained models, things like PeopleNet and TrafficCamNet.
 Convenient for getting started with DeepStream, but consistently underperforming compared to well-tuned open source alternatives like YOLOv8.

-We replaced it with a two-stage approach: person detection first (full body, grounded to floor), then classification on crops.
-Each class gets its own regression head, adding spatial context about where on the body the equipment should appear.
-We fine-tuned YOLOv8 small and nano variants on our data.
+We replaced the entire approach with a two-stage pipeline: detect people first, then classify PPE on each person crop.
+This grounds every detection to a person—you can't have a phantom helmet floating in the air.
+We fine-tuned YOLOv8 small and nano variants on refinery-specific data.

 ### The Architecture Problem